Codecademy/docs/content/general/concepts/ada-lovelace/ada-lovelace.md

 ---
 Title: 'Ada Lovelace'
 Description: 'Ada Lovelace was an English writer and mathematician and is often considered to be the first computer programmer.
-Lovelace is known for her work on Charles Babbages Analytical Engine, the first programmable general-purpose computer.'
+Lovelace is known for her work on the first programmable general-purpose computer.'
 Subjects:
   - 'Computer Science'
   - 'Code Foundations'